-As a transition between eligibility policies from this school year to the start of the 2014-2015 school year, students that fail the fourth marking period, but pass the class for the year, will be eligible to participate in extra-curricular activities.
+As a transition between eligibility policies from this school year to the start of the 20145-20156 school year, students that fail the fourth marking period, but pass the class for the year, will be eligible to participate in extraco-curricular activities.
 This includes summer school results.